The Top 6 DFM Problems That Affect Every PCB Design

 Your manufacturer won't always look at your design files to inspect this.
 Instead, they'll probably look at your Gerber files and netlist, and they might compare footprints against component sizes in your bill of materials.
 Depending on the level of non-recurring engineering services you request, your manufacturer may not catch this particular recommendation until it is too late.
 After fabrication, the test procedure to ensure an even connection to the pad involves X-ray inspection.
 Before you send your design off for fabrication, you should check any footprints you design to ensure they are correct for the component lead size.

 Incorrect Solder Mask Opening on SMD Pads

-Solder mask opening (also called solder mask expansion or solder mask aperture) are one way to keep solder trapped on the target pad during hand or wave soldering.
-During soldering, a solder ball forms on the target pad, but a large solder ball can collapse and flow around the pad at high temperature.
+Solder mask opening (also called solder mask expansion or solder mask aperture) is one way to keep solder trapped on the target pad during hand or wave soldering.
+During soldering, a solder ball forms on the target pad, but a large solder ball can collapse and flow around the pad at high temperatures.
 Placing a small solder mask opening around the pad will hold the solder ball in place during soldering, even if the deposited solder ball is slightly large.
-A similar technique is used in dog-bone fanout for a BGA, where a small amount of solder mask block the pad from the via (called a solder dam).
+A similar technique is used in dog-bone fanout for a BGA, where a small amount of solder mask blocks the pad from the via (called a solder dam).

 This problem is solved when you create footprints for your components, which will have a defined solder mask opening around the pad.
 Generally, a solder mask opening will extend ~4 to 5 mils beyond the edge of the pad.
 If the solder mask aperture is too large, it won't prevent solder ball flow and bridging during wave soldering.